A Gleason solution model for row contractions: QE row contractions

 \subsection{Quasi-extreme Schur multipliers}

-As discussed in the introduction, the concept of a \emph{quasi-extreme} Schur class multiplier was introduced in \cite{Jur2014AC,JM}, as a several-variable analogue of a `Szeg\"{o} approximation property' that is equivalent to being an extreme point of the Schur class in the single-variable, scalar-valued setting (see \emph{e.g} \cite{JMqe}).
+As discussed in the introduction, the concept of a \emph{quasi-extreme} Schur-class multiplier was introduced in \cite{Jur2014AC,JM}, as a several-variable analogue of a `Szeg\"{o} approximation property' that is equivalent to being an extreme point of the Schur class in the single-variable, scalar-valued setting (see \emph{e.g.} \cite{JMqe}).